Appealing against an academic decision

-Where Executive Action was taken or an Appeal Hearing was held at Stage 1, you can ask the Acting University Secretary to convene a Student Academic Appeals Committee to conduct a review of the outcome.
+Where Executive Action was taken or an Appeal Hearing was held at Stage 1, you can ask the Secretary to Senate to convene a Student Academic Appeals Committee to conduct a review of the outcome.

 Read the guide Request a review of a Stage 1 academic appeal outcome for more information.

 Key terms in the appeal process explained

 Assessment regulations: For most students on taught programmes of study (rather than research students), this refers to the New Framework for Assessment.
 There are different versions of the assessment regulations depending on which regulations your specific programme uses (for example, the NFAAR:UG for undergraduate programmes and the NFAAR:PGT for postgraduate taught programmes).
 Your programme handbook and/or the Programme and Unit Catalogue will indicate which assessment regulations apply to your programme of study.
 The possible actions and outcomes resulting from an Academic Appeal will be limited by both your individual academic circumstances and the relevant assessment regulations, so you are advised to speak to your Director of Studies or the Advice & Support Centre of the Students’ Union about what may be possible in your situation.

 Board of Studies: Boards of Studies are responsible to Senate for all matters relating to the organisation of education, teaching and research, including all examination matters.
 While you may receive marks/grades and feedback throughout the course of your programme stage, you will not receive a formal progression or award notification, or final marks/grades, until the Board of Studies has met and made a decision to accept the recommendations from Boards of Examiners.
 The Academic Appeals process applies to these decisions only.